Walks and Hikes in Suva

 When looking for a place to stroll, Suva has several options in its array of parks.
 One of the most popular city-centre areas is Albert Park with vast greens to walk around and watch locals play cricket or rugby.
-Thurston Garden next to Albert Park is must-visit with short walking trails among tropical trees and flowers.
+Thurston Garden next to Albert Park is a must-visit with short walking trails among tropical trees and flowers.
 Ratu Skuna Park, My Suva Park and Umaria Park are more great options.

-5. Mt Tomaiiviti Hike
+5. Mt Tomanivi Hike

-While not officially in Suva, Talanoa Treks offers full-day and overnight hikes to Fiji’s highest mountain, Mt Tomaiiviti.
+While not officially in Suva, Talanoa Treks offers full-day and overnight hikes to Fiji’s highest mountain, Mt Tomanivi.
 After transport from Suva and a 4WD excursion, you’ll get to the base of the mountain with a steep climb through the forest.
 At the top, epic views await if the weather is clear!
 The tour also includes lunch at a Fijian village, as well as afternoon tea.
-See more hikes available with Tanoa Treks in the 9 Best Walks on the Suncoast.
+See more hikes available with Talanoa Treks in the 9 Best Walks on the Suncoast.